AdfPizarro/twitterbot/README.md

   `​- ACCESS_TOKEN`​
   `​- ACCESS_TOKEN_SECRET`​

+  And uncomment the tests in the autopost_spec.rb and twitt_spec.rb in the spec folder (those tests are deactivated because need the api keys and can not run
+    in the github side)

   If you want to modify any module be sure to run the unit tests with the command

   `​rspec --format documentation`​